Massive MIMO-ISAC System With 1-Bit ADCs/DACs

-In Fig. \ref{fig:exp2b}, we present the radar EE versus the number of receive antennas $N_{\mathrm{R}}$.
-It is evident that for ISAC with all configurations, increasing the number of receive antennas leads to a degradation in radar EE.
-Furthermore, the ISAC system with $\infty$-Bit ADCs and $\infty$-Bit DACs exhibits the worst radar EE performance, while the ISAC system with 1-bit ADCs and 1-bit DACs outperforms all other ISAC configurations.
-These results demonstrate that the ISAC system with 1-bit ADCs and 1-bit DACs is the most energy efficient strategy among the ISAC systems evaluated.
+In Fig. \ref{fig:exp2b}, we present the radar EE versus $N_{\mathrm{R}}$.
+It is evident that for DFRC with all configurations, increasing the number of receive antennas leads to a degradation in radar EE.
+Furthermore, the DFRC system with $\infty$-Bit ADCs and $\infty$-Bit DACs exhibits the worst radar EE performance, while the DFRC system with 1-bit ADCs and 1-bit DACs outperforms all other DFRC configurations.
+These results demonstrate that the DFRC system with 1-bit ADCs and 1-bit DACs is the most energy efficient strategy among the DFRC systems evaluated.

 \textit{Example 3.
-Impact of the Number of Transmit Antennas $N_\mathrm{T}$:} In Fig. \ref{fig:exp3a}, we study the radar output SCNR versus the the number of transmit antennas $N_\mathrm{T}$.
-From Fig. \ref{fig:exp3a}, we can obtain the following observations: \textit{1):} For all ISAC systems, with the increase in the number of transmit antennas $N_\mathrm{T}$, the radar output SCNR firstly improves significantly, and tends to saturate.
-This result indicates that a moderately large number of $N_{\mathrm{T}}$ is sufficient to achieve satisfactory performance, while further increasing the number of $N_{\mathrm{T}}$ does not result in further performance improvements, and instead causing significant power consumption and hardware cost. \textit{2):} Compared with the $\infty$-Bit DACs, the performance for ISAC systems with 1-bit DACs improves more remarkably with the number of the $N_{\mathrm{T}}$.
+Impact of $N_\mathrm{T}$:} In Fig. \ref{fig:exp3a}, we study the radar output SCNR versus $N_\mathrm{T}$.
+From Fig. \ref{fig:exp3a}, we can obtain the following observations: \textit{1):} For all DFRC systems, with the increase in $N_\mathrm{T}$, the radar output SCNR firstly improves significantly, and tends to saturate.
+This result indicates that a moderately large number of $N_{\mathrm{T}}$ is sufficient to achieve satisfactory performance, while further increasing the number of $N_{\mathrm{T}}$ does not result in further performance improvements, and instead causing significant power consumption and hardware cost. \textit{2):} Compared with the $\infty$-Bit DACs, the performance for DFRC systems with 1-bit DACs improves more remarkably with the number of the $N_{\mathrm{T}}$.
 This is because the quantization by 1-bit DACs results in a discrete sequence $\mathcal{X}_{\text{DAC}}^{\text{1-Bit}}$, which has fewer degrees of freedom and is more sensitive to changes in the number of $N_{\mathrm{T}}$.